shubham1556/shubham1556/README.md

 My diverse language experience spans Java, JavaScript and TypeScript, and I'm adept at utilizing frameworks like Dropwizard, React, and React Native.
 My database fluency includes PostgreSQL and MS SQL Server, letting me handle data with confidence across the stack.

-When I'm not coding, you can find me exploring new technologies, reading books, diving into internals of software systems, watching [GOTO Conferences](https://youtube.com/@GOTO-) or simply geeking out over well-written code, be it front-end elegance or back-end brilliance.
+When I'm not coding, you can find me exploring new technologies, reading books, diving into internals of software systems, watching [GOTO Conferences](https://youtube.com/@GOTO-) or simply geeking out over well-written code, be it front-end or back-end.

 Collaboration, learning, and knowledge sharing are my core values.
-Feel free to [reach out](https://www.linkedin.com/in/shubhamrajputdce/), let's connect and build something awesome together!
+Feel free to [reach out](https://www.linkedin.com/in/shubhamrajputdce/) and connect to build something awesome together!

 <!--
 **shubham1556/shubham1556** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.